felds/mocoto/README.md

 We use Firebase to persist preferences between runs.
 Witout it you wont be able to use any features that rely on `get/set/unsetPref` functions (like the [announcer](./src/player/queue-plugin/announcer.ts))

+#### Creating the credential

+Skip this step if you already have the credential file in hand

 - Go to the [Firebase homepage](https://console.firebase.google.com/)
 - Select or create a new firebase project
 - Create a new Firestore database (if needed)